Board of Trustees

 Prof. Ayensu obtained his doctorate from the University of London, and was appointed a Visiting Fellow at Wolfson College, Oxford University.
 In addition to being a Fellow of the Ghana Academy of Arts and Sciences, he is a Foreign Fellow of the India National Sciences Academy, Fellow of TWAS Academy of Sciences for the Developing World, Founding Fellow of the African Academy of Sciences and Fellow of the New York Academy of Sciences.

 A prolific writer and photographer, Prof. Ayensu has authored many books and published numerous scientific and technical papers.
-A very recently launched books – Lake of Life – is a commemorative volume depicting Volta River Authority’s 50th Anniversary and a Field Guide to the Volta Basin.

 REV. PROF. SAMUEL K. ADJEPONG – MEMBER

 Rev. Prof. Samuel K. Adjepong is an academic, administrator and an ordained Minister with immeasurable contribution to education, social and moral well-being of Ghanaians and the world at large.
 Rev. Prof. Adjepong holds a PhD in Physics from University of Southampton.
 His career as academic has been outstanding; beginning as assistant lecturer at University of Cape Coast to the position of Vice-Chancellor at University of Cape Coast from 1991-2001.

 He was formerly, Principal of Methodist University College; Chairman of the Council of Ghana Education service; Chairman of the Council of the Association of Commonwealth Universities; Chairman of the African Peer review Mechanism and three times chairman of the committee of Vice-Chancellors of Universities in Ghana.